13822 - Biodiversity of Terrestrial Arthropods Modulübersicht

 • Solutions to biodiversity loss in terrestrial arthropod communities

-• Diagnostic criteria to identify major terrestrial arthropod orders in the laboratory
+• Diagnostic criteria to identify major terrestrial arthropod orders in the field and laboratory

 Mandatory Prerequisites:None